-In the Philippines, there is a lack of studies that determine the exact percentage of Filipinos willing to be vaccinated and the determinants that may affect COVID-19 acceptance, especially since the administration of COVID-19 vaccines began.
-Therefore, this study aims to determine the factors of COVID-19 vaccine acceptance of Filipinos in the Philippines.
-This study also aims to determine the association between willingness to vaccinate and various factors, including age, region of residence, sex, marital status, current profession, household income, religion, education, belief in alternative medicine and presence of chronic diseases, as well as to identify the brand preference of COVID-19 vaccine, willingness to pay for COVID-19 vaccine, and reason(s) for unwillingness to vaccinate.
-These concerns remain relevant due to the continuous rise in COVID-19 cases and development of COVID-19 variants that cause faster transmission and higher infection rates.
-This study will increase the knowledge of probable determinants that could impede vaccine acceptance not only in Filipinos but also in other communities.
-This will aid the government and medical authorities in implementing necessary interventions to address these determinants for the effective administration of COVID-19 vaccines.
+In the Philippines, there is a lack of studies that determine the exact percentage of Filipinos willing to be vaccinated and the determinants that may affect COVID-19 acceptance, especially since the administration of COVID-19 vaccines has started.
+Therefore, this study aims to determine the determinants of COVID-19 vaccine acceptance of Filipinos in the Philippines.
+This study also aims to determine the association between willingness to vaccinate and possible determinants that include: age, region of residence, sex, marital status, current profession, household income, religion, education, belief in alternative medicine and presence of chronic diseases.
+Furthermore, to determine the brand preference of COVID-19 vaccine, willingness to pay for COVID-19 vaccine, and reason/s for unwillingness to vaccinate.
+These concerns remain relevant due to the continuous rise in COVID-19 cases with the appearance of COVID-19 variants that causes faster transmission and higher infection rates.
+This study will increase the knowledge of probable determinants that could impede vaccine acceptance not only in Filipinos but also in other nations.
+This will aid the government and medical authorities to implement necessary interventions that address these determinants for the effective administration of COVID-19 vaccines.
 Awareness campaigns may focus more on a region, workplace or particular population.
-Information on vaccines can be included in the curriculum across all school levels.
-Local government officials can be utilized to conduct seminars on vaccination safety.
+Factual information on vaccines can be included in the curriculum of all school levels.
+Barangay officials can be utilized to conduct seminars on vaccination safety.
 Appropriate actions and protocols may be applied to improve COVID-19 vaccine acceptance in the entire general Philippine population, leading to a decrease in COVID-19 morbidities and mortalities.